I'm so pleased to be able to offer this nourishing and balancing workshop, live in person and live online again.

 Join me for a Yin and Tonic Workshop that incorporates Myofascial Release techniques with yin yoga poses to help you deeply release tension in the body mind and soul, promoting a wonderful sense of embodiment and connection, increasing mobility in joints and fascia. and stimulating the flow of Chi through your entire being as you experience blissful sensations of releasing tension and letting go, offering the ultimate relaxation, sense of peace and stillness.

-Kate Kearns, director of Yoga Aura, is a qualified Yin and MBSR Restorative Yoga Therapy Teacher and Senior Yoga Teacher with Yoga Alliance Professionals UK as well as a 200 RYT with Yoga Alliance US and a qualified Pregnancy Yoga Teacher.
+Kate Kearns, director of Yoga Aura, is a qualified Yin and MBSR Restorative Yoga Therapy Teacher, Senior Yoga Teacher with Yoga Alliance Professionals UK, 200 RYT, PRYT & YACEP with Yoga Alliance US and a qualified Pre and Post Pregnancy Yoga Teacher.

 This Yin Yoga and Myofascial Release Workshop is the perfect workshop to Unwind, Release and Let Go of tension in the body and to encourage healing and recovery from trauma held in the fascia.
 A refreshing and deeply releasing, deliciously yummy and bittersweet practice of letting go of tension we are holding in the body, combining Yin you poses with myofascial release techniques placing balls in places of tension, to release and nourish to provide a deeper level of release.